Prayers of the Faithful Today

 Option 1

-5.That our local community may be a place where young people are nurtured in faith and encouraged to live holy and charitable lives, let us pray to the Lord.Lord, hear our prayer.
+5.That our local community may be a courageous community of witnesses, proclaiming Christ openly in our families, workplaces, and public square, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-That N. and all who have died may be purified by God's grace and welcomed into the company of the saints, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who died confessing Christ may now hear Him say before the Father in heaven: I know this one — they acknowledged me, let us pray to the Lord.Lord, hear our prayer.

 Variations if Memorial is not celebrated